Epic Games: Fortnite success (2018–present)

 On February 9, 2023, Epic released the Postparty application.
 Postparty is a gameplay clipping software designed for people who do not have access to clipping software or who require a way to share gaming videos and highlights (it is frequently used on gaming consoles) clipped (30 seconds max), edited to the user's preference (using the in-app editing tools and other editing software), and then posted to social media.
 It is most commonly associated with creating and sharing video clips in Fortnite, but it is also associated with clipping other applications created by Epic, such as Rocket League.
 It was released on iPhone and Android devices.

 Although it was already possible to share clips and other data across many devices, Postparty provided an additional clipping method.
 Clips from many platforms, including Xbox, Nintendo Switch, PlayStation, and PC, were combined into a single main application.
 After sharing their first Fortnite clip using the Postparty app, players will earn the Post That!
 Wrap and Postparty Confetti Spray cosmetic items.

 The company announced in September 2023 that it was laying off 870 employees, along with divesting in Bandcamp to Songtradr and spinning off SuperAwesome into its own company.
 Sweeney said this move was needed to rein in spending, and did not anticipate there would be further layoffs in the future.
-Mediatonic reported a significant number of layoffs from their team, but remained part of Epic.
+Mediatonic reported a significant number of layoffs from its team, but remained part of Epic.
+Following these cuts, the company had over 4000 employees.

 On February 7, 2024, Epic Games received a $1.5 billion investment from the Walt Disney Company.
 Pending regulatory approval, Disney will acquire a 9% stake.
 Disney plans to co-develop new games and an "entertainment universe" encompassing its properties with Epic.
 Part of this involved bringing more of the Disney properties to Fortnite; while Fortnite had already featured numerous cosmetics based on Marvel Comics and Star Wars, Disney announced new plans to bring its classic animated characters and those from Pixar properties to the game.